 - conserve water by sourcing existing moving water rather than extracting from the ground

 - using water to supplement a fish bearing stream

-Preservation of the wildlife habitats that surround the course has always been an integral aspect of Furry Creek.
-Various species of birds and small animals live peacefully in the wild natural habitat surrounding the course, while bear proof garbage containers keep the larger animals at bay.
+Preservation of the wildlife habitats that surround the courses have always been an integral aspect of our environmental efforts.
+Various species of birds and small animals live peacefully in the wild natural habitat surrounding each golf course, while for instance in Whistler, bear proof garbage containers keep the larger animals at bay.